liynjy/Simulation-of-CW-radar-wave-and-2DFFT-for-Velocity-detection/README.md

 # Simulation-of-CW-radar-wave-and-2DFFT-for-Velocity-detection
-Simulation of CW radar wave and 2DFFT for Velocity detection
+Simulation of CW radar wave and 2D FFT for Velocity detection

 ---------------------------------------
     2DFFT for Velocity Ddetection.